 - Monitor what people are saying about your company online

-- Resolve the situation offline
+- Resolve the situation offline if possible

 * * *

 Need a new digital marketing or web design plan?
 We are a Minneapolis SEO, digital marketing, social media marketing, web design and HubSpot inbound marketing agency.
-We specialize in inbound marketing and Growth-Driven Design.
-We’re located just outside of Minneapolis.
 Stop on by and get started – and while you’re here, pick up a free honey stick (yes, we love our bee-related theme).